Miss Colorado USA

 Miss Colorado USA is the beauty pageant that selects the representative for the state of Colorado in the Miss USA pageant, and the name of the title held by its winner.
 The pageant is directed by Future Productions.

 Colorado's most successful placements were in 1963 and 2010, when Rhea Looney and Jessica Hartman, respectively, placed as the third runner-up.
-Colorado's most recent placement was in 2024, when Jessi Kalambayi placed in the Top 10.
+Colorado's most recent placement was in 2026, when Jordyn Owen placed in the Top 10.

-Sydney Hella of Denver was appointed Miss Colorado USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Colorado at Miss USA 2025.
+Jordyn Owen of Catalina Foothills, AZ was appointed Miss Colorado USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She represented Colorado at Miss USA 2026, finishing in the top 10.